Free Kix Refill when you spend £50 or more! Visit the cart page for more details.

 • Never recycle batteries – Unused lithium-ion batteries deplete charge over time.
 Below a certain point, they can become dangerous to use or charge.
 Don’t recycle these.

 • Look out for nicks or scratches – Damaged battery wraps are a hazard.
 Always inspect your batteries.
-If you see any peeling, nicks or scratches, it’s time to call it a day.
+If you see any peeling, nicks or scratches, it’s time to change them.

 • Never expose batteries to extreme temperatures – Batteries should never be exposed to extreme heat or cold.
 Don’t leave them out in 30-degree sun.
 Don’t stick them in the fridge.